Jebel Moya: Artifacts

-Only a fraction of the artifacts found at Jebel Moya were grave goods; however, due to the sheer number of burials, a significant amount of material was still found.
+Only a fraction of the artifacts found at Jebel Moya were funerary objects; however, due to the sheer number of burials, a significant amount of material was still found.
 Nearly half of the graves contained no artifacts, and most of those that did contained only a few beads or lip studs.
 Artifacts found at habitation sites include lip studs, beads and other ornaments, hundreds of stone tools, some imported objects, and ‘several tons of potsherds’.

 Artifacts associated with the graves include: amulets, anklets, armlets, beads, bone point implements, borers, bowls, bracelets, celts, clips, coils, earrings, earstuds, grindstones, hair clips, hair ornaments, knives, lipstuds, maceheads, needles, nosestuds, pebbles, pendant, pins, quirms, rings, rubbers, scarabs, shells, and statuettes.

 Some artifacts are certifiably manufactured from outside the southern Gezira plain.
 Burials 263 and 524 in the East and Northeast sectors respectively, each contained a bronze statuette of the Egyptian god Shu, dating either during the Napatan or Meroitic period.
-A scarab in a burial in the Northeast Sector of the site, was described by Frank Addison as a steatite scaraboid, “engraved on both the back and the base.
+A scarab in a burial in the Northeast Sector of the site was described by Frank Addison as a steatite scaraboid, “engraved on both the back and the base.
 Back: Ram of Amen beneath a sacred tree.
 In front of the ram is an uraeus.
 Base: The name Men-Ka-Ra flanked by uraei” (Referring to Menkhepera, the first Napatan ruler of the 25th Dynasty, 747-716 BCE).
 The artifacts found at Jebel Moya reinforce the idea of two distinct habitation periods at Jebel Moya.

-Of the burials that did contain grave goods, the majority had only a few; often ornaments that would have been worn in life.
-Of the 3135 human burials, 1108 (35.3%) have associated grave goods, and 2026 (64.7%) do not.
+Of the burials that did contain funerary objects, the majority had only a few, often ornaments that would have been worn in life.
+Of the 3135 human burials, 1108 (35.3%) have associated funerary objects, and 2026 (64.7%) do not.
 The raw materials for these artifacts came from sources along the Nile and further north, likely brought by the Meroitic trade routes.
 The presence of cattle figurines (not associated with burials) as well as cattle burials supports the conclusion that the inhabitants of Jebel Moya were pastoralists.
 There are 55 occurrences of cattle bones among the burials at Jebel Moya, either in association with human burials, or in separate burials by themselves.

 Like the human remains, only a fraction of the items found at Jebel Moya survived.